ryaa2020/Throw-ins-Gain-the-Upper-Hand/README.md

 ## About The Project

-Our goal in this project was to analyze the success of throw-ins during soccer matches using throw-in location and other factors such as pass length, pass height, pass angle, and which player throws the ball in.
-We defined success a couple of different ways: one being whether the team executing the throw-in successfully makes first contact with the ball, and the other is whether the team executing the throw-in retains possession for at least seven seconds following the throw-in.
+Throw-ins: the one time players are able to hold the ball.
+Our goal in this project is to analyze the success of throw-ins during soccer matches using throw-in location and other factors such as pass length, pass height, pass angle, and which player throws the ball in.
+There is a general lack of research on throw-in plays.
+While throw-ins are generally considered to be the least important set piece, we view them as a valuable, frequent occurrence – pretty much the only one that allows players to pause gameplay and pick up the ball.

 ## Getting Started